JayC-ADI/dcs-srs-server/README.md

       EXTERNAL_AWACS_MODE_RED_PASSWORD: "red"
 ```

-**Important Note about Configuration**: The server generates its configuration file (`server.cfg`) automatically on startup based on your environment variables using the entrypoint script.
+**Important Note about Configuration**: The server generates its configuration file (`cfg/server.cfg`) automatically on startup based on your environment variables using the entrypoint script.
 The configuration is created fresh each time the container starts, ensuring your environment variable changes are always applied.

 **Volume Mounts**: Only the `Presets/` directory is mounted as a volume to allow easy management of server-side presets.
-All other configuration files (server.cfg, logs, client exports, etc.) are stored within the container and managed automatically.
+All other configuration files (cfg/server.cfg, logs, client exports, etc.) are stored within the container and managed automatically.

 To modify the configuration: